CortexIntelligentAutomation/docs/content/en/docs/2025.7/getting-started/cloud/add-observability-to-innovation/Grafana/prerequisites.md

 A domain user which is a member of the Local Administrators group on all Application Servers must be available to perform the installation.

+#### Service User

+Grafana Alloy requires a domain user that is not a member of the Local Administrators group on any of the Application Servers.
+This user must be given the `Log on as a service` right otherwise the service will not be able to run.
+This permission will be granted as part of the install if it is not already granted.

 ## Next Steps?

 1. [Set up Grafana][]